semrush/intergalactic/website/docs/components/tooltip/tooltip-a11y.md

 | `tooltip` |                           | `div`                                                     | It's a contextual text bubble that displays a description for an element that appears on pointer hover or keyboard focus.  |
 |           | `aria-haspopup`           | trigger                                                   | Helps assistive technologies to indicate that trigger has corresponding dropdown.                                          |
 |           | `aria-expanded`           | trigger                                                   | Added when popper is visible.
 Helps assistive technologies to indicate that opened dropdown.                               |

-### Focus behavior

-1. `Hint` – popper is not focusable.
-2. `Tooltip` – popper is focusable if contains any focusable elements.
-3. `DropdownMenu` – popper is always focusable and receives autofocus on open.

 ## Considerations for developers